iftechfoundation/ifarchive-static/md/org-procedures.md

 When you edit an Index file, the old version goes to the Trash directory.
 So if you screw up an edit, you can get the old version back.
 (This is why Trash has so many files named `Index-foo-bar.1`.)

 Similarly, when you zip up an HTML file, the original version goes to the Trash.

-## Deleting large non-spam files

-As of December 2023, the archive contains some 30 gigabytes of files.
-A file that adds half a gigabyte to that total is a significant bump.
-The marginal cost of a gigabyte is small, but if we accept large files unthinkingly, we'd be on a path to having ten times as much storage within a year.

-We should take a closer look at files that are over 100MB, and discuss them with the rest of the team.
-You can email the webuploaders list, or you can chat about it on Slack.
-Ask questions like these:

-- Does it make sense to ask the uploader/author to make the file(s) smaller?
-- If the files contain large images or sounds, does the author have the rights to that material?
-(Always a question, but as a practical matter, we look at images and music harder.)
-- Which aspects of interactive fiction apply to this file?
-(If it's a large file and it's clearly not IF, e.g. an arcade shooter, then the file might be a good candidate to delete.)

 ## Moving files to their permanent homes